fortrabbit/craft-copy/README.md

 The `composer.json` is also managed in Git and when you push a change to that file, Composer will run during deployment on fortrabbit.
 That's not Craft Copy but a fortrabbit feature.
 So you don't need to login by SSH and run Composer manually.
 Also you should not trigger any updates with the Craft CMS Control Panel on the fortrabbit App itself.

-#### Assets
+#### Volumes

-Any asset files and folders, including image transformations can be synced up and down with the assets command.
+Any asset files and folders, including image transformations can be synced up and down with the volumes command.
 Here rsync will be used.
 The transport flags are set to be non-destructive.
-No files will be deleted and you can safely run this operation in any directon without having to fear any data loss.
-You might need to keep your assset library clean from time to time.
-Take care to have your assets excluded from Git.
+No files will be deleted and you can safely run this operation in any direction without having to fear any data loss.
+You might need to keep your assets library clean from time to time.

 #### Database

 The MySQL database is getting copied over by using `mysqldump`.
 So it basically will export the current status of the database as an `file.sql` and will replace the other database with that file.
 In other words: This can be a desctrutive operation.
-You need to make sure that any content changes affecting the database, like new entries or editing entries are only done in one enviornment, either locally or on the fortrabbit App.
+You need to make sure that any content changes affecting the database, like new entries or editing entries are only done in one environment, either locally or on the fortrabbit App.
 It can not merge changes, like with assets or code.
 Good news s, that Craft Copy will always create a snapshot file which you can use to roll back.

 ### Project config

 Craft CMS is offering a `project.yml` which is a master to hold your configuraton data.
 We highly recommend to enable the Project config via `general.php`.
-That way you can completley separate the configuraton of the database from the database contents.
+That way you can completely separate the configuration of the database from the database contents.
 In other words, you can make structural changes to the database structure locally, by adding new fields or modifying fields and still sync those changes up, even when database contents are updated on the App.
-The `project.yml` is controlled via Git and therfore will be pushed along with code updates via Git.
+The `project.yml` is controlled via Git and therefore will be pushed along with code updates via Git.

 Make sure that your local development enviornment stays the master for structural changes.
 A best practice is to disable admin changes on the App itself by setting `'allowAdminChanges' => false` for production in `general.php`.
 Also see the [Craft CMS help](https://docs.craftcms.com/v3/config/config-settings.html#allowadminchanges) on that setting.